Diving chamber: Open diving bell

 The historically older open diving chamber, known as an open diving bell or wet bell, is in effect a compartment with an open bottom that contains a gas space above a free water surface, which allows divers to breathe underwater.
 The compartment may be large enough to fully accommodate the divers above the water, or may be smaller, and just accommodate head and shoulders.
 Internal air pressure is at the pressure of the free water surface, and varies accordingly with depth.
 The breathing gas supply for the open bell may be self-contained, or more usually, supplied from the surface via flexible hose, which may be combined with other hoses and cables as a bell umbilical.
 An open bell may also contain a breathing gas distribution panel with divers' umbilicals to supply divers with breathing gas during excursions from the bell, and an on-board emergency gas supply in high-pressure storage cylinders.
 This type of diving chamber can only be used underwater, as the internal gas pressure is directly proportional to the depth underwater, and raising or lowering the chamber is the only way to adjust the pressure.

 Hyperbaric chamber

-A sealable diving chamber, closed bell or dry bell is a pressure vessel with hatches large enough for people to enter and exit, and a compressed breathing gas supply to raise the internal air pressure.
-Such chambers provide a supply of oxygen for the user, and are usually called hyperbaric chambers whether used underwater, at the water surface or on land to produce underwater pressures.
-However, some use the term submersible chamber to refer to those used underwater and hyperbaric chamber for those used out of water.
+A sealable diving chamber, closed bell or dry bell is a pressure vessel with hatches large enough for people to enter and exit, and a compressed breathing gas supply which may be used to raise the internal pressure.
+Such chambers provide a supply of breathing gas for the user, and are usually called hyperbaric chambers, whether used underwater, at the water surface or on land.
+The term submersible chamber may be used to refer to those used underwater and hyperbaric chamber for those used out of water.
 There are two related terms that reflect particular usages rather than technically different types: